 The WDNR also surveyed Bearskin Lake in 2000.
-Mike Vogelsang, WDNR Fisheries Biologist, explains their efforts as follows.
-He reported that Bearskin Lake had a good walleye population with sizes between 10 and 17 inches in length.
+The DNR explains their efforts as follows.
+Bearskin Lake had a good walleye population with sizes between 10 and 17 inches in length.
 They also captured a total of 60 musky in their nets.
 Most of these fish ranged from 31 to 37 inches.
 A total of 41 smallmouth bass were captured fyke netting and in the shocking surveys.
 Most smallmouths captured ranged from 9 to 12 inches with another size group averaging around 17 inches.
-Sixty-one northern pike were captured during fyke netting and shocking surveys that spring (Vogelsang 2000).
+Sixty-one northern pike were captured during fyke netting and shocking surveys that spring (WDNR 2000).
 A majority of those fish ranged from 19 to 22 inches in length.

-A fair number of yellow perch, rock bass, bluegills, and white sucker were also observed during these surveys (Vogelsang 2000).
-A creel clerk was stationed on the lake to interview anglers during the summer and winter months of 2000.
+A fair number of yellow perch, rock bass, bluegills, and white sucker were also observed during these surveys (WDNR 2000).